Tel: 203.855.1400 or E-mail

 The HealthDay news service, a division of ScoutNews, LLC, provides daily health news for both consumers and medical professionals.
 The news service is headquartered in Norwalk, CT.

 HealthDay's daily consumer health news stories are fair and accurate, reflecting the highest standards in American journalism.
-In fact, many of the country's major news and media companies subscribe to HealthDay, including Gannett, and Cox Newspapers.
+In fact, many of the country's major news and media companies subscribe to HealthDay.
 Additionally, HealthDay consumer stories are syndicated through the New York Times syndicate in print to more than 40 newspapers and broadcast outlets every day.

 The professional news service, Physician's Briefing, provides up-to-the-minute daily news about the latest research in medical journals, presentations at medical conferences, and government initiatives that affect the way physicians and other health professionals practice medicine.